Local man says mother-in-law waiting in ER for 36 hours at RGH

 ROCHESTER, N.Y.
 (WROC) — Scott Wilmeth has been trying to get his 80-year-old mother-in-law in Rochester full admission to a hospital with a room.
 He told News 8 she spent more than a day in a hallway at Rochester General, and only just received food Friday evening.

-Wilmeth says Lydia Vega has fluid in her lungs and some heart issues.
-“They haven’t assigned her a room, yesterday she didn’t get…they didn’t even bring her food,” he says.
+Lydia Vega has fluid in her lungs and some heart issues.
+“They haven’t assigned her a room, yesterday she didn’t get… they didn’t even bring her food,” Wilmeth said.

 This week, the Chair of Emergency Medicine with Rochester Regional Health acknowledged there are staffing shortages.
 He said if you don’t have a serious condition, you might experience a delay in care.
 Rochester General is erecting a new structure to help deal with the patient overflow.

-“…Those who need ICU or surgery, immediate interventions, I think you can expect those to run fairly normal to what we saw even pre-pandemic..” says Dr. Keith Grams.
+“Those who need ICU or surgery, immediate interventions, I think you can expect those to run fairly normal to what we saw even pre-pandemic..”
+Dr. Keith Grams said.

+Wilmeth believes the vaccine mandates could be behind some of the staff shortages.

 Wilmeth is also in Florida right now, making the task of getting Lydia a room more of an obstacle.
 Local family and friends here are trying to facilitate admission.